meltano/handbook/src/_product/index.md

 ## PR First

-If you want to make an improvement to Meltano you don't have to wait for Product approval, kick-off some long convoluted dicsussion, or worry about stepping on anyone's toes.
+If you want to make an improvement to Meltano you don't have to wait for Product approval, kick-off some long convoluted discussion, or worry about stepping on anyone's toes.
 Submit a Pull Request (PR) with your proposed changes and we can iterate from there.

 ## "AND not OR" Mentality